CloudCannon/reseed/docs/content/docs/installation.md

 Then use `npm run reseed` within your project.

 ## Running via npx

-Alternatively, you can use `npx` to avoid installing `reseed` as a dependency.<br>For example: `npx reseed -s path/to/src -d path/to/dest -b baseurl`
+Alternatively, you can use `npx` to avoid installing `reseed` as a dependency.&lt;br&gt;For example: `npx reseed -s path/to/src -d path/to/dest -b baseurl`